Templates configuration

 file

-path, and can be used only in the Template's Front Matter.
+path, and can only be used in the Template's Front Matter.
 Using a directory path will result in a build error.

 assets